 A research team from Yeditepe University in Turkey recently announced that they will be launching a hair growth cream within the next two months.
 The team is headed by Prof. Fikrettin Sahin, head of the Department of Genetics and Bioengineering at Yeditepe University.
-The news was made public last Friday during a press conference that was held at Yeditepe University to announce the new hair growth cream.
+The news was made public last Friday during a press conference that was held at Yeditepe University.
 The product reportedly contains molecular derivatives of stem cells taken from newborn foreskins.

 For those new to the subject, that might sound a little strange.
 This is actually not the first time that foreskins have been used as the source of a hair growth product.
 Histogen has been using fibroblast cells from newborn foreskins for some years now.
 As funny as it may seem, these cells are targeted for a few specific reasons: 1) The foreskin tissue will otherwise be discarded if not used for scientific practice and there is a continual supply of them .
 2) Any type of stem cell in a newborn baby is highly potent because there is still a lot of growing and generation to be done in the tissue and organs of a baby.

 A video on a Turkish website showed the presentation from Yeditepe University President Bedrettin Dalan and Prof. Fikrettin Sahin (this video has since been taken down).
-In the video Dalan is followed by a slideshow presentation from Prof. Sahin which includes some results photos starting at the 5:00 min mark.
+In the video, Dalan’s opening speech is followed by a slideshow presentation from Prof. Sahin which includes some results photos starting at the 5:00 min mark.
 I was happy to see that there were several news cameras on sight to capture the event, it seems like substantial news for the university.
 The end of the video shows a glimpse of what the product looks like.
 I want one.

 These results look great.
 Realistic and substantial.
 They are even similar to the excellent results we saw in a female Histogen patient.